alejandrohdo/summary-video-youtube-ai/README.md

 - Python 3.8+
 - ffmpeg (for audio extraction)
 - Whisper (for audio transcription)
-- OpenAI API Key (for text summarization)
+- OpenAI API Key (for text summarization) and curate text
 - YouTube-DL or yt-dlp (for downloading YouTube videos)

 ## Installation